skiphead/MyJavaMailBot/README.md

 # Example

 For a visual example, the bot can send a message in the body of the letter by writing the “help me” command, in response the bot will send a manpage from conf/man.page.

+# PS:

+This is my first java-program.
+Designed for pumping programming skills in Java and automating some routine tasks.
+If the program for you is a program, please put a star :-)

+Stable work on JDK 8